AdadAlShabab/Predicting-Projects-with-FBprophet-Python/README.md

 # Projects-with-FBprophet-Python
 This is repo where you'll find interesting Machine learning projects.
 Basically we've used FBprophet and Python to predict or forecast any trend or data based on time series analysis.
-All the datasets and codes are attached here
+All the datasets and codes are attached here.